Shell Island Causeway is covered by sea water at high tide

 Located in Gwynedd, in Wales, Shell Island is a peninsula and the largest campsite in the UK.
 Twice a day, the tidal causeway to the island disappears with the tides, leaving the area out to sea.
 Road liable to tidal flooding.
 Do not proceed when the road is in flood.
 It’s one of the periodically flooded roads around the world.

-Tucked away in the Snowdonia National Park, west of Llanbedr, the peninsula (also known as Mochras) is linked by a tidal causeway which is covered by sea water at high tide.
+The peninsula (also known as Mochras) is linked by a tidal causeway which is covered by sea water at high tide cutting the island access.
 The tide flows out through a series of drain pipes.
 Weather conditions may close causeway.
 The island itself is named after the variety of seashells that wash up on its shore.

 Pic: Dragon Tv